MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - Fixes for possible crashes when running PowerShell cmdlets.
 Fix provided by updates to the [Microsoft Information Protection (MIP) SDK](/information-protection/develop/version-release-history).

-- Fixed errors where [justification popup messages](clientv2-admin-guide-customizations.md#implement-pop-up-messages-in-outlook-that-warn-justify-or-block-emails-being-sent) did not appear in Outlook.
+- Fixed errors where [justification popup messages](clientv2-admin-guide-customizations.md#implement-pop-up-messages-in-outlook-that-warn-justify-or-block-emails-being-sent) didn't appear in Outlook.

 - Fixed errors where the [AIP add-in](clientv2-admin-guide-install.md) in Outlook caused an error message to appear, if a message file that was saved locally was opened, closed, and then opened again.